6 Ways to Fix SSD Reports Wrong Size in Windows 11/10

-If you are experiencing this issue, it could lead to other storage management issues.
-This guide will help you resolve this issue effectively and ensure the SSD operates properly.
+If you're experiencing issues with your SSD, it could lead to other storage management problems.
+This guide will help you resolve the issue effectively and ensure your SSD operates properly.

 You can use the next section to find a potential fix if you identify the cause of the SSD reports wrong size issue.